Jeunese/jeunese.github.io/docs/ux-writing.md

 -  Build upon each subsequent step of information experience and learning.
 -  Provide only the necessary information for the user to take each action, one at a time.

-With the progressive disclosure philosophy in mind, the UX writer should consider when to use the following types of microcopy and contextual help to guide the user as part of an in-product strategy.
+With the progressive disclosure philosophy in mind, you should consider when to use the following types of microcopy and contextual help to guide the user.
 You can decide on the type of copy you're providing based on the required level of detail.

 ### On-screen copy (inline instruction)